uclcg/uclcg/README_TECH.md

 ## Deployment (github-pages)

 The code can be found in the `build` directory.
-All necessary steps to compile / copy / ugly / etc. files are done via Grunt.
+All necessary steps to compile/copy/uglify/etc. the source code are done via Grunt.
 For use with Github pages, the grunt-created files must be sanitized after creation (see below).
 ### Grunt